Skip to main content

 CloudBase AI CLI is a unified command-line tool that integrates multiple mainstream AI programming tools, supporting both built-in and custom models.

-It also includes CloudBase AI Toolkit, supporting the complete process from development to deployment, and can run in any environment.
+It also features built-in CloudBase AI Toolkit, supporting the complete workflow from development to deployment and enabling operation in any environment.

 Core Advantages

-• 🏗️ Unified Management - Manage multiple AI programming CLI tools with a single command, eliminating the need to switch between different tools
+• 🔧 Unified Management - Manage multiple AI programming CLI tools with a single command, without switching between multiple tools

 • 🤖 Multi-Model Support - Supports built-in and custom large models, including Kimi K2, Zhipu GLM-4.5, etc.

-• 🚀 One-Click Development and Deployment - Complete process from code generation to cloud deployment, supporting Web applications, Mini Programs, and backend services
+• 🚀 One-Click Development & Deployment - Complete process from code generation to cloud deployment, supporting Web applications, Mini Programs, and backend services

 Application Scenarios